HenrikJoreteg/worker-proof/README.md

 ## Docs

-`runOnMain(fn, opts/callback)`: It takes two arguments, the function to run, and optionally a callback, or an options object.
+`workerProof(fn, opts/callback)`: It takes two arguments, the function to run, and optionally a callback, or an options object.

 The options object, if used can contain the following options: